bianca-zavadisk/bianca-zavadisk/README.md

  --------------------------------------------------------------------

 - 👋 Hi, I'm Bianca Zavadisk
-- 👀 I’m interested in learning and improve my knowledge at programming and Data Science.
+- 👀 I’m interested in learning and improve my knowledge at programming.
 - 🌱 I’m currently learning Front-End Languages by Edutech.
 - 📫 How to reach me:
    -- Email bianca.zavadisk@gmail.com;